Martin Nakata

-Martin Nakata AM is an Australian academic, researcher and scholar in the field of Indigenous education, Indigenous knowledge, and Indigenous Studies.
-He is the first Indigenous person from the Torres Strait Islands to obtain a doctoral degree.
+Martin Nakata AM is an Australian academic, researcher and scholar in the field of Indigenous education, knowledge, and studies.
+He is the first aboriginal/indigenous person from the Torres Strait Islands to obtain a doctoral degree.
 He is also a proponent of indigenous standpoint theory.
 As of 2021, he is Deputy Vice-Chancellor of James Cook University.
 In 2020 he was conferred with Member of the Order of Australia for "significant service to tertiary education, and to learning outcomes for Indigenous students".
 An asteroid in the Koronis family has been named in his honour as 7547 Martinnakata for his contribution to Indigenous astronomy.

 Early life and education

 Nakata is of Torres Strait islander and Japanese descent.
 His mother is a traditional owner of islands in the Torres Strait, a remote region of Australia.
 His dad was born in Kushimoto-cho, Wakayama-Ken, Japan.
 Prof Nakata grew up in the islands where he did all his schooling years and has a thorough and intimate understanding of the languages and customs of the Torres Strait Islander people.
 He was trained as a teacher and in 1991 graduated with a Bachelor of Education with first class honours, and in 1998 he graduated with a PhD degree in education from James Cook University, and thereafter specialised in the field of Indigenous education.